How to Create a Drip Campaign

 engageSPARK introduces the same idea through SMS and Voice messaging making it possible to reach more people offline on an on-going basis.
 Stay top-of-mind of your contacts with engageSPARK’s new and improved Drip Campaign that combines both SMS and Voice.

-Let’s explore it together in the Campaigns page of your account.
+Let’s explore it together on the Campaigns page of your account.

 Step 1 – Content

 1. Go to Campaigns page, look for the plus sign button at the upper right corner, and select Drip Campaign in the dropdown.

 2. Step 1 (Content) is where you can select what content you want to create.